Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Lathrop, CA

-Normally, your HVAC system should be inspected twice a year.
-After that inspection, your HVAC technician will tell you what, if any, services are required.
-You should also have your system inspected and serviced if you notice any new issues, such as leaks, strange noises, or unusual smells.
-If you have ductwork in your home, it should be serviced every few years.
+Typically, you should have your HVAC system inspected twice a year.
+After an inspection, your technician will tell you what services are required.
+You should also call a technician if you notice any new issues, such as strange noises, leaks, or unusual smells.
+If your home has ductwork, it should be serviced every few years.

 The best times to have an HVAC inspection are during the spring and fall.
-Technicians are often less busy during these times, so it will be easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, the times of the year when it sees the most use.
+Technicians are generally less busy during these times, so it will be easier to get an appointment.
+This also helps get your system ready for the summer and winter, which is when it normally sees the most use.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your doors and windows to help keep cool air in.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your doors and windows to avoid letting cool air escape.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
-In Lathrop, you'll likely want something on the higher end of this range.
+For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with around 2.5 to 5 tons of capacity.
+In Lathrop, you'll likely want a unit on the higher end of this range.
 Usually, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

 • Schedule regular inspections to take care of issues as they arise.